julielinx/julielinx.github.io/_posts/2020-08-27-37b_regression_gradient_descent.md

 - By using the mean in the cost function, the full training dataset is used at every step.
 As such, this implementation is called "Batch" Gradient Descent
 - Scaling the features allows Gradient Descent to converge on a solution faster
-  - If features are close in range (i.e., -1 to 1 or -3 to 3) it shouldn't really effect convergence
+  - If features are close in range (i.e. -1 to 1 or -3 to 3) it shouldn't really effect convergence
-  - If features vary widely in range (i.e., -1 to 1 and -100 to 100; -1 to 1 and -0.0001 to 0.0001) they will effect convergence
+  - If features vary widely in range (i.e. -1 to 1 and -100 to 100; -1 to 1 and -0.0001 to 0.0001) they will effect convergence
   - Seems like features should probably be scaled if they're more than an order of magnitude different (multiple of 10), but otherwise can probably be left alone
 - While it is pointed out that it would seem there would be a problem of getting stuck at a local optimization (instead of the best global solution), Gradient Descent is a convex function, which means it will always find the global minimum for Linear Regression